Fulvio Fantoni

 Fulvio Fantoni (born 9 November 1963) is an Italian international bridge player.
-He is a six-time world champion, a World Grand Master of the World Bridge Federation (WBF), and was the WBF first-ranked player for much of his period of success.
+He is a six-time world champion, a World Grand Master of the World Bridge Federation (WBF), and was the WBF's first-ranked player for much of his period of success.
 He is one of 10 players who have won the Triple Crown of Bridge.

 Fantoni was born in Grosseto.
 November 1963, Fantoni says that he has lived "practically since I was born" in Ostia, in the coastal district of Rome.
 His regular partner for many years is Claudio Nunes, formerly the second-ranked World Grand Master.
-Nunes also lives in Ostia and they see each other socially.
+Nunes also lives in Ostia, and they see each other socially.

 They play "Fantunes", for their surnames, an innovative bidding system characterised by natural but forcing one-level opening bids in all four suits.
-The pair was implicated in a cheating scandal in 2015 resulting in sanctions against them, only some of which were negated by appeals.
+The pair was implicated in a cheating scandal in 2015, resulting in sanctions against them, only some of which were negated by appeals.

 Emigration to Monaco

-Since 2011 Fantoni and Nunes are full-time members of a team led and paid by the Swiss real-estate tycoon Pierre Zimmermann, under contract expiring 2016.
-From 2012 all six members would be residents of Monaco and the team would represent Monaco internationally.
+Since 2011, Fantoni and Nunes have been full-time members of a team led and paid by the Swiss real-estate tycoon Pierre Zimmermann, under contract expiring in 2016.
+From 2012, all six members would be residents of Monaco and the team would represent Monaco internationally.
 The team finished third in the 2010 world championship, not yet full-time, and competed in the 2011 European Bridge League open championship (neither is a national teams event).
-In the 2012 the team won the European Team Championship and got the second place in the 2014.
-They were also runner up in Bermuda Bowl 2013 in Bali.
+In 2012, the team won the European Team Championship and got the second place in 2014.
+They were also runner up in the Bermuda Bowl 2013 in Bali.

 Cheating scandal

 In September 2015, Fantoni and Nunes were publicly accused of cheating by orienting a played card to show a missing high honour (Ace, King, Queen) in the led suit at the European Bridge Championship in 2014.
-Three separate investigations were conducted and they were found guilty.
+Three separate investigations were conducted, and they were found guilty.